Emotions flood back for Kvitova as she reaches quarterfinals - WHIZ News

 Earlier, No. 5-seeded Stefanos Tsitsipas and No. 13-seeded Andrey Rublev reached the last eight at Roland Garros for the first time.

-Tsitsipas has some treatement for an irritation to his eye at the start of the second set and saved two set points in the tiebreaker.
+Tsitsipas has some treatment for an irritation to his eye at the start of the second set and saved two set points in the tiebreaker.

 “I feel irritation in my eye and it happened in my previous matches as well.
 It’s still a bit irritated, I think it’s red,” Tsitsipas said.
 “The tiebreak was very tense, the tiebreak was where all the money was.
 I showed lots of discipline.”